-- 1. A MEMBER ENTITLED TO ATTEND AND VOTE AT THE ANNUAL GENERAL MEETING ('AGM') IS ENTITLED TO APPOINT A PROXY (IES) TO ATTEND AND VOTE INSTEAD OF HIMSELF/ HERSELF AND THE PROXY NEED NOT BE A MEMBER OF THE COMPANY. - A person can act as a proxy on behalf of Members not exceeding 50 (fifty) in number and holding in the aggregate not more than 10% (ten percent) of the total share capital of the Company.
-A member holding more than 10% (ten percent) of the total share capital of the Company carrying voting rights may appoint a single person as proxy and such person shall not act as a proxy for any other person or shareholder.
+- 1. A MEMBER ENTITLED TO ATTEND AND VOTE AT THE ANNUAL GENERAL MEETING ('AGM') IS ENTITLED TO APPOINT A PROXY (IES) TO ATTEND AND VOTE INSTEAD OF HIMSELF/ HERSELF AND THE PROXY NEED NOT BE A MEMBER OF THE COMPANY. - 2.
+A person can act as a proxy on behalf of Members not exceeding 50 (fifty) in number and holding in the aggregate not more than 10% (ten percent) of the total share capital of the Company.
+A member holding more than 10% (ten percent) of the total share capital of the Company carrying voting rights may appoint a single person as proxy and such person shall not act as a proxy for any other person or shareholder. - 3.
 The instrument appointing the proxy in order to be effective, must be deposited at the Registered Office of the Company, duly completed and signed, not less than 48 (forty-eight) hours before the commencement of the AGM.
-Proxies submitted on behalf of Companies.
-Societies, Partnership Firms etc. must be supported by appropriate resolution or authority as applicable.
-During the period beginning 24 hours before the time fixed for the commencement of the meeting and ending with the conclusion of the meeting, a member would be entitled to inspect the proxies lodged at any time during the business hours of the Company, provided not less than three days advance notice in writing to this effect is given to the Company. - 3.
-Authorization u/s 113 of the Act by Corporate Shareholders: Institutional/Corporate Shareholders (i.e., other than individuals/HUF, NRI etc.) are required to send a scanned copy (PDF/JPG Format) of Certified True Copy of Board Resolution/Authorization etc., in pursuance of Section 113 of the Companies Act, 2013 authorizing its representative to attend the AGM.
-The said resolution/authorization shall be sent to the scrutinizer by e-mail through its registered e-mail address to sadashivshet@gmail.com with a copy marked to the Company at info.dni@denora.com. - Members/Proxies/Authorised Representatives are requested to bring the duly filled and signed attendance slip (enclosed) complete in all respect, for attending the meeting. - 5.
-E-voting facility: In compliance with the provisions of Section 108 of the Companies Act, 2013 read with Rule 20 of the Companies (Management and Administration) Rules, 2014 (as amended) and Regulation 44 of SEBI (Listing Obligations & Disclosure Requirements) Regulations 2015, (as amended), the Company is providing the facility of remote e-voting to all Members in respect of the business to be transacted at the AGM by availing the remote e-voting services provided by Central Depository Services (India) Limited (CDSL).
+Proxies submitted on behalf of Companies, Societies, Partnership Firms etc. must be supported by appropriate resolution or authority as applicable.
+During the period beginning 24 hours before the time fixed for the commencement of the meeting and ending with the conclusion of the meeting, a member would be entitled to inspect the proxies lodged at any time during the business hours of the Company, provided not less than three days advance notice in writing to this effect is given to the Company. - 4.
+Authorization u/s 113 of the Act by Corporate Shareholders: Institutional/Corporate Shareholders (i.e., other than individuals/HUF, NRI etc.) are required to send a Certified True Copy of Board Resolution/ Authorization etc., to the Company in pursuance of Section 113 of the Companies Act, 2013 authorizing its representative to attend the AGM. - Members/Proxies/Authorized Representatives are requested to bring the duly filled and signed attendance slip (enclosed) complete in all respect, for attending the meeting. - 6.
+Explanatory Statement pursuant to Section 102 of the Act, in respect of the Special Businesses to be transacted at the AGM as set out in the Notice is annexed hereto.
+In terms of Section 152 of the Companies Act, 2013, Mr. Francesco L'Abbate, Non-executive Director, retires by rotation and being eligible offers himself for re-appointment.
+Information required under Regulation 36(3) of Listing Regulations and SS-2 Secretarial Standards on General Meetings, in respect of the Director seeking appointment/reappointment at the AGM is furnished as annexure to this Notice.